Unboxed-Software/solana-course/content/intro-to-anchor.md

 }
 ```

-For the `account_name` account, the `Account` wrapper deserializes the `data` in the format of type `AccountStruct` and check the program owner of the account also matches the specified account type.
+For the `account_name` account, the `Account` wrapper:

+- Deserializes the account `data` in the format of type `AccountStruct`
+- Checks the program owner of the account matches the program owner specified for the `AccountStruct` type.

 When the account type specified in the `Account` wrapper is defined within the same crate using the `#[account]` macro, the program ownership check is against the `programId` defined in the `declare_id!` macro.

 ```rust
 pub account_name: Account<'info, AccountStruct>,